tomchentw/react-google-maps/README.md

 ### Rule 1

 Define `<GoogleMap>` component in the top level.
-Use `containerProps`, `containerTagName` to customized the wrapper DOM for the component.
+Use `containerProps`, `containerTagName` to customize the wrapper DOM for the component.

-Other components like `<Marker>` belongs to the children of `<GoogleMap>`.
+Other components like `<Marker>` belong to the children of `<GoogleMap>`.
 You already know this from the example code above.

 ### Rule 2

-Everything in the `Methods` table in the [official documentation](https://developers.google.com/maps/documentation/javascript/3.exp/reference#Marker) of the component could be set via component's *props* directly.
+Everything in the `Methods` table in the [official documentation](https://developers.google.com/maps/documentation/javascript/3.exp/reference#Marker) of the component could be set directly via component's *props* .
 For example, a `<Marker>` component has the following *props*:

 ```
 animation, attribution, clickable, cursor, draggable, icon, label, opacity, options, place, position, shape, title, visible, zIndex